A New York Times Book Review Notable Book Finalist for the Pulitzer Prize for Fiction

 with the ineffable and exhilarating confusion of first love and with the growing consciousness

 that she is doomed to become a writer.
-With superlative emotional and intellectual sensitivity
+With superlative emotional and intellectual

-mordant wit and pitch-perfect style Batuman dramatizes the uncertainty of life on the cusp of
+sensitivity mordant wit and pitch-perfect style Batuman dramatizes the uncertainty of life

-adulthood.
-Her prose is a rare and inimitable combination of tenderness and wisdom its logic
+on the cusp of adulthood.
+Her prose is a rare and inimitable combination of tenderness and

-has at its command the complete range of thinking and feeling which they entail.
-Named one the
+and its beauty--and has at its command the complete range of thinking and feeling which they

-best books of the year by Refinery29 • Mashable One • Elle Magazine • The New York Times •
+entail.
+Named one the best books of the year by Refinery29 • Mashable One • Elle Magazine •

-Bookpage • Vogue • NPR • Buzzfeed •The Millions
+The New York Times • Bookpage • Vogue • NPR • Buzzfeed •The Millions